quant12345/Currency-Forecasting/README.md

 numpy, pandas, scipy, sklearn, matplotlib, seaborn, talib.
 You also need an include file: qnt.

 By code:
-1. The dataset.csv file is read, in which EURUSD daily quotes and three selected macroeconomic indicators (these are their momentums shifted by the required amount and split-normalized).
+1.The dataset.csv file is read, in which EURUSD daily quotes and three selected macroeconomic indicators (these are their momentums shifted by the required amount and split-normalized).
 Example: if the data is dated October 1st and becomes available on November 15th, then it is shifted by about 45 days.
-2. The price series is converted into a series of technical analysis indicators.
+2.The price series is converted into a series of technical analysis indicators.
 This data+ macroeconomic indicators create a training dataset.
 3.Based on the classifier labels obtained, balance curves are built in dataframes df_n, df_no.

-4. Various indicators, a graph of balances and distributions of transactions are displayed.
+4.Various indicators, a graph of balances and distributions of transactions are displayed.

 ```
 this is Depozit_no --- Pearson corr train 0.992 Pearson corr test 0.918